lvrtl/markdown-cv/index.md

 `'18-'22`

-_Master of Physics in Mathematical Physics with Honor's of the first class_
+**Master of Physics in Mathematical Physics with Honor's of the first class**

 -   Taught MATLAB from 2nd year onwards
 -   Self taught Python in 3rd year and have been using since
--   Used these to deliver batchelor's and Master's Projects
+-   Used these to deliver Bachelor's and Master's Projects

 ### Meldrum Academy